l0k18/go-wbbst/README.md

     16      --   --      --  --      --   7       2
 ```

-Now it's even worse, we have three three step paths, though it is balanced to the left.
+Now it's even worse, we have three three step paths, though it is balanced left to right.
 For this reason I also considered to call this algorithm 'Top Heavy Weight Balanced Binary Search Tree', and this is why this insert required two rotations.

 To balance this, we need to rotate the 7 up to the position of the 8, the 8 goes to the left of the 7: